Manimekhala: Cambodia

-Robam Moni Mekhala (របាំមុនីមេខលា, also known as Robam Mekhala-Reamesor) is a Khmer classical dance that portrays the story of Moni Mekhala and Reamso.
+Robam Moni Mekhala (របាំមណីមេខលា, also known as Robam Mekhala Ream Eysor) is a Khmer classical dance that portrays the story of Moni Mekhala and Ream Eyso.
 It is part of the buong suong dance suite that is among the most sacred of Khmer classical dances, serving a ceremonial purpose to invoke rain upon the land.

 Thailand

 In Thailand, the Mekkhala–Ramasun dance was performed as a boek rong ('prelude dance') introduction before main performances of lakhon nai or khon dances.